Yu-Group/covid19-severity-prediction/data/readme.md

 along with demographic information, health resource availability, COVID-19 health risk factors, and social mobility information.
 An overview of each data set in this corpus is provided in this file.

-We prepared this data to support emergency medical supply distribution efforts through short-term (days) prediction of COVID-19 deaths (and cases) at the county level.
-We are using the predictions and hospital data to arrive at a covid Pandemic Severity Index (c-PSI) for each hospital.
-This project is in partnership with [response4life.org](http://response4life.org).
-We will be adding more relevant data sets as they are found.

 An overview of each data set in this corpus is provided below.
 The data is also available on the AWS Data Exchange [here](https://aws.amazon.com/marketplace/pp/prodview-px2tvvydirx4o?qid=1587582026402&sr=0-1&ref_=srh_res_product_title#overview).